ehmatthes/pcc/solutions/chapter_10.md

 The `return` statement means the code in the function stops running after printing the welcome back message.
 When the username doesn't exist, or the username is incorrect, the `return` statement is never reached.
 The second part of the function will only run when the `if` statements fail, so we don't need an `else` block.
 Now the function prompts for a new username when either `if` statement fails.

 The only thing left to address is the nested `if` statements.
-This can be cleaned up by moving the code that checks whether the username is correct.
+This can be cleaned up by moving the code that checks whether the username is correct to a separate function.
 If you're enjoying this exercise, you might try making a new function called `check_username()` and see if you can remove the nested `if` statement from `greet_user()`.

 [top](#)